 First Time Skiing/Snowboarding

 What kind of gear am I going to need?

 While you can purchase or rent just about anything you'll need for a day on the slopes at the mountain, it's best to know what to expect.

-- Ski & Snowboard Equipment - If you do not own equipment, we have a full service Rental Shop on site.
-Some lesson programs include rental gear.
+- Ski & Snowboard Equipment.
+If you do not own equipment, we have a full service Rental Shop on site.

 - A pair of tall warm socks, preferably wool or another warm wicking material will keep your feet warm and dry all day long.
 Avoid wearing two pairs of socks, and leave those white cotton tube socks with the blue stripes at home, too.

 - A pair of insulated waterproof/water-resistant pants will also make you more comfortable throughout the day.
 If you don't own snow pants, a pair of nylon pants with another layer underneath may do the trick.
 Leave those jeans at home or in the lodge to change into for the aprés, denim will not keep you warm or dry for the extended time you'll be out on/in the snow.